 Mushroom Broth Recipe

-First, chop up those stem pieces.
-Add them to the pot, and mix with other vegetable scraps.
+First, chop up mushroom stems and add them to the pot.
+Mix with other vegetable scraps.
 Scraps like onion skins, zucchini peels, tomato skins, carrot skins – you get the picture.

 We don’t throw anything away, not until we’ve drained the last drop of essence;)